 All coat colors are controlled by a set of genes.
 Specifically, in standard Labradors you will read that the B and E genes influence coat color for Black, Chocolate and Yellow.
 However, the silver color is controlled by a different gene, the D gene.
 The D gene is present in all standard Labrador colors.
 The gene acts like a switch, on for full color and off for diluted.
 To understand it a little more, all genes come in pairs, this pair being the big ‘D’ and little ‘d’.
 The big D produces full strength coat color and the little d produces a dilute color.

 The Silver Lab is a dilute chocolate color, so here are the possible gene pairings and color outcomes for the Chocolate Labrador:

 The big D is always dominant and therefore it always overrides the little d.
 So, for the Silver Lab to make an appearance the pup needs two copies of the dilute gene in order to have dilute fur.
 So only the third gene combination bred would produce a Silver Lab.
 In certain breeds, Weimaraner’s for example, they also have two little d genes.
 This is why the recent appearance of the double little d gene in Chocolate Labradors has enabled the Silver Labrador to appear, and hence why the controversy commenced.

 In the Ring

-Because the genetics of this coloring of the breed can only be theroized and not proven, the Silver lab is allowed to participate in AKC events, and can be registered as a purebred labrador, but they cannot compete in show events.
+The genetics of this coloring of the breed can only be theorized and not proven.
+As a result, the Silver lab is allowed to participate in AKC events.
+They can be registered as a purebred labrador, but they cannot compete in show events.
 If you are purchasing a puppy for the sole reason of showing the dog, you probably already know this fact and it’s a non-issue.